logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 Measures at Intake
 """"""""""""""""""

-Where an Intake is recorded, the PMHC MDS requires the use of the IAR-DST :ref:`iar-dst-data-elements`.

-The collection of Intake and IAR data may not be required for all programs.
-Please see :ref:`intake-data-elements`.

 .. _iar-dst-data-elements:

 IAR-DST
 '''''''

+The collection of Intake and IAR DST data may not be required for all programs.
+Please see :ref:`intake-data-elements`.

+Where an Intake is recorded, an associated :ref:`iar-dst-data-elements` should also be recorded.
+However, this is not enforced by the PMHC MDS as Intake data could be collected separately from IAR DST data.

 .. csv-table:: IAR-DST record layout
    :file: record/iar-dst-measure.csv